aaronbloomfield/pdr/uva/tas.md

 ## Hafsah Shamsie
 [![Hafsah Shamsie](//libra.cs.virginia.edu/tas/his3uh.jpg)](//libra.cs.virginia.edu/tas/full/his3uh.jpg)
 Hi everyone!
-I'm a third year computer engineering major and this is my first semester TAing 2150.
-I became a TA for this class because it's my favorite class I have taken and I love helping people.
-Outside of class I'm involved in A.O.E., SWE, and Madison House.
+I’m a fourth year computer engineering major and this is my first semester TAing 2150.
+I became a TA for this class because it’s my favorite class I have taken and I love helping people.
+Outside of class I’m involved in A.O.E., SWE, and Madison House.
 In my free time I love baking, watching TV (my favorite show ever is Avatar: The Last Airbender) and, more recently, buying/taking care of plants.
 I look forward to working with you all this semester!
 <br clear="all">

 ## Yuvraj Sreepathi
 [![Yuvraj Sreepathi](//libra.cs.virginia.edu/tas/ys3mnq.jpg)](//libra.cs.virginia.edu/tas/full/ys3mnq.jpg)
 Hey everyone!
-I'm a second-year pursuing a double major in BACS and Statistics.
-This is my first-semester TA'ing 2150 and I can't wait to meet all of you.
+I’m a third-year pursuing a double major in BACS and Statistics.
+This is my first-semester TA’ing 2150 and I can’t wait to meet all of you.
 I know firsthand that 2150 is a challenging class so I want to be able to help as much as possible.
 Outside of school, I spend a lot of time dancing on HooRaas, gaming (basically just COD), or watching anime.
-I'm excited to work with all of you this semester so hit me up for anything you need!
+I’m excited to work with all of you this semester so hit me up for anything you need!
 <br clear="all">

 ## George Taliaferro